If a review violates Trustpilot's User Guidelines, the reviewed company can report it from their business account for one or more of 11 reasons.

 - Each review can be reported once, unless it's updated and new content is added by the reviewer.
 That means companies should clearly explain how the review violates our rules.
-Our Compliance Team will then investigate whether the review should be restored, edited by the reviewer, or removed.
+Our Content Integrity Team will then investigate whether the review should be restored, edited by the reviewer, or removed.

 - Some reporting options aren't available in specific circumstances.
 For example, if a company invites a customer to write a review following a purchase, it doesn't make sense to be able to report for the reason: "This reviewer has not had a genuine buying or service experience".

 - There'll be a public reporting reason.
 The company will be asked to write a public version of their reason for reporting.
 This will be visible to everyone on Trustpilot.
 Companies should ensure their replies are polite and comply with Trustpilot's Company Guidelines (US version, UK version).